luckyrajsinhhada/3D-Object-Detection-Audi-A2D2/README.md

 Red and green cubes (bounding boxes) illustrate how objects would be annotated for 3D detection, confirming understanding of spatial positioning and perception.

+## Demo Dashboard

+Screenshot and screen recording included to showcase the dashboard functionality.

+Demonstrates frame-by-frame LiDAR + camera visualization with bounding boxes.

 ## Future work

 Process the full Audi A2D2 dataset, fusing LiDAR, camera, and radar data.